Particular/docs.particular.net/nservicebus/upgrades/5to6/moving-away-from-ibus.md

 ### Accessing ReadOnlySettings

-Accessing `ReadOnlySettings` using `UnicastBus.Settings` is no longer supported as these settings should only be accessed inside features, the pipeline and the start/stop infrastructure.
+Accessing `ReadOnlySettings` using `UnicastBus.Settings` is no longer supported as these settings should only be accessed inside features, the pipeline, and the start/stop infrastructure.